-NDCS leases various real estate and personal property all to related entities (see Note 1) expiring at various dates through 2032.
+NDCS leases various real estate and personal property all to related entities (see Note 1) expiring at various dates through 2038.
+In some instances, there is no formal agreement that has been signed and the leases are operating month to month.
 There are no variable lease payments associated with these lease arrangements.
-Substantially all of the property owned by NDCS was leased to related entities as of December 31, 2023 and 2022.
+Substantially all of the property owned by NDCS was leased to related entities as of December 31, 2024 and 2023.

-NDCS had lease income for the years ended December 31, 2023 and 2022:
+NDCS had lease income for the years ended December 31: